feizc/Video-In-Context/README.md

 ### 1. Setup repository and environment

-Our environment is totally same with CogvideoX and you can install by:
+Our environment is totally same with FastVideo and you can install by:

 ```
-pip install -r requirement.txt
+/env_setup.sh fastvideo
 ```

 ### 2. Download checkpoint